rhm2k/cline_docs/getting-started/getting-started-new-coders.md

 -   **Development Tools:** Essential software for coding (Homebrew, Node.js, Git, etc.).
     -   Follow our [Installing Essential Development Tools](installing-dev-essentials.md) guide to set these up with Cline's help
     -   Cline will guide you through installing everything you need
--   **A Projects Folder:** A dedicated folder on your computer to store your coding projects. (e.g., "Develop", "Projects", "Code")
+-   **Cline Projects Folder:** A dedicated folder for all your Cline projects.
+    - On macOS: Create a folder named "Cline" in your Documents folder
+      - Path: `/Users/[your-username]/Documents/Cline`
+    - On Windows: Create a folder named "Cline" in your Documents folder
+      - Path: `C:\Users\[your-username]\Documents\Cline`
+    - Inside this Cline folder, create separate folders for each project
+      - Example: `Documents/Cline/workout-app` for a workout tracking app
+      - Example: `Documents/Cline/portfolio-website` for your portfolio
-    -   [Screenshot/gif of creating a new folder]
+    - [Screenshot/gif of creating the Cline folder and project subfolders]
 -   **Cline Extension in VS Code:** The Cline extension installed in VS Code.

 ## Step-by-Step Setup